Päivi Räsänen: Pre-trial investigations

-Representatives of 45 Lutheran church bodies called on the Finnish government to not prosecute her.
+The case gained international attention, and Räsänen began receiving legal support from ADF International, a conservative Christian legal advocacy organization.
+The International Lutheran Council published a petition of 45 conservative Lutheran church bodies, calling on the Finnish government to refrain from prosecuting her.
 She was likewise supported by the European Evangelical Alliance and the Spanish Evangelical Alliance.
 Five senators from the United States (Marco Rubio, James Lankford, Josh Hawley, Mike Braun and James Inhofe) warned the United States Ambassador-at-Large for International Religious Freedom that the decision to prosecute them risked creating a "secular blasphemy law" to prosecute Christians, Muslims, and Jews.
 Ten academics from the United States signed an open letter to the United States Commission on International Religious Freedom stating that the "prosecutions are straightforward acts of oppression".